nicole-dwenger/cdsvisual-mnistclassification/README.md

   Filepath to an unseen image, to generate prediction of its label.
 Example images are provided in `data/clf_test/`, e.g. `data/clf_test/test1.png`

 - *-o, --output_filename : str, optional, default:*`nn_metrics.txt`\
-  Name of the output file containing perfromance metrics of the model, should end with .txt.
+  Name of the output file containing performance metrics of the model, should end with .txt.

 __Output:__